 Having the operating system and all software up to date will help prevent this.

-Overview: Adware malwares are designed in such a way that they keep sending unwanted messages to and showcasing advertisements to an individual, which mostly brings performance degradation.
+Overview: Adware Malware is designed in such a way that it keeps sending unwanted messages and showcasing advertisements to an individual, which mainly causes performance degradation.
 It comes together with free software installation files.

-How It Works: Typically, adware gets installed along with the free software when the user disregards these additional setups as its "offers."
-After that, it shows a plethora of ads, most of which may be unwelcome and redirect the user to sites with malicious software.
+How It Works: Typically, adware gets installed along with the free software when the user disregards these additional setups as it "offers."
+After that, it shows many ads, most of which may be unwelcome, and redirects the user to sites with malicious software.

 Notable Examples: Fireball, Gator, and DollarRevenue